Jacob Baradaeus: Biography

 Jacob was born in c.
-500 in the city of Tall Mawzalt, and was the son of Theophilus bar Manu, a priest.
+500 in the city of Constantia (close to modern day Viranşehir), and was the son of Theophilus bar Manu, a priest.
 At the age of two, Jacob was left in the care of Eustathius, Abbot of the Monastery of Fsilta, and studied Greek, Syriac, and religious and theological texts.
 Jacob's mother later returned to the monastery and attempted to bring him home, however, Jacob refused to return and declared his dedication to Christ.
 After his parents' death, Jacob donated his inheritance to the poor and manumitted several slaves he had inherited, to whom he bestowed his parents' house.
 Later, Jacob was ordained a deacon and priest at the monastery.
 At this time, Jacob became renowned as a miracle-worker and people came to him seeking healing.
 Several miracles are attributed to Jacob, such as the resurrection of the dead, the healing of the blind, procurement of rain, and stopping the movement of the sun.
-He is also reputed to have ended the Siege of Edessa as Khosrow I was afflicted with a vision and abandoned the siege.
+He is also reputed to have ended the Siege of Edessa, as Khosrow I was afflicted with a vision and abandoned the effort.

 Empress Theodora, a non-Chalcedonian, learned of Jacob and invited him to meet with her at Constantinople, however, he was reluctant to do so.
 In a vision, Jacob was instructed to travel to Constantinople, and thus, in c.
 527, he arrived at the capital.
 Theodora received Jacob with honour, however, he was uninterested in life at court, and entered the Monastery of Sykai, where he remained for 15 years.
 Whilst at Constantinople, he gained the favour of Theodora and Al-Harith ibn Jabalah, King of the Ghassanids, both fellow non-Chalcedonians.
 An outbreak of persecution of non-Chalcedonians carried out by Ephraim, Patriarch of Antioch, spurred Empress Theodora and Al-Harith to urge Pope Theodosius I of Alexandria to consecrate bishops to counter Ephraim and ensure the survival of non-Chalcedonianism.
 Thus, Jacob was consecrated Bishop of Edessa by Pope Theodosius in Constantinople in 543/544.